wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 ## Creating Smart Asset

 :warning: Please note:
--- If a token is issued without a script, then the script cannot be added later.
-However, you can issue a token with the script always returning `true` and change the script later.
+- If a token is issued without a script, then the script cannot be added later.
+However, you can issue a token with the script that always returns `true` and change the script later.
 - Smart asset cannot be sponsored.

-To create a smart asset, you have to send an [Issue transaction](/en/blockchain/transaction-type/issue-transaction) version 2 or higher, specifying in it the compiled script in base64 encoding.
-It is most convenient to do this in [Waves IDE](https://waves-ide.com/), see instructions in [Issuing Smart Asset](/en/building-apps/smart-contracts/tools/waves-ide#issuing-smart-asset).
+To create a smart asset, you have to send an [Issue transaction](/en/blockchain/transaction-type/issue-transaction) version 2 or higher that contains the compiled script in base64.
+It is most convenient to do this in [Waves IDE](https://waves-ide.com/), see instructions in the [Issuing Smart Asset](/en/building-apps/smart-contracts/tools/waves-ide#issuing-smart-asset) section.
 The minimum fee for this type of transaction is 1 WAVES.

 ## Modifying Smart Asset Script